-There are two important implications of equation (3):
+There are two important implications of Eq.
+(3):

-- 1. $\partial w_L/\partial H/L > 0$ , that is, as the fraction of high skill workers in the labor force increases, the low skill wage should increase.
+1. $\partial w_L / \partial H / L > 0$ , that is, as the fraction of high skill workers in the labor force increases, the low skill wage should increase.
 This is an implication of imperfect substitution between high and low skill workers.
 An increase in the fraction (or relative supply) of high skill workers increases the demand for the services of low skill workers, pushing up their unit wage.
-(Formally, high and low skill workers are q-complements.) - 2. $\partial w_L/\partial A_L > 0$ and $\partial w_L/\partial A_H > 0$ , that is, either kind of factor-augmenting technical change increases wages of low skill workers (except in the limit cases where $\sigma = 0$ and $\sigma = \infty$ , where these inequalities might be weak).
+(Formally, high and low skill workers are q-complements.)

+2. $\partial w_L / \partial A_L > 0$ and $\partial w_L / \partial A_H > 0$ , that is, either kind of factor-augmenting technical change increases wages of low skill workers (except in the limit case where $\sigma = \infty$ , the second inequality is weak).
 This result is intuitive but will also turn out to be important: technological improvements of any sort will lead to higher wages for both skill groups in the canonical model (also following from q-complementary).
 Thus unless there is "technical regress," the canonical model cannot account for declining (real) wages of a factor whose supply is not shifting outward.